(click a logo to open its map - opens in a new tab)

 If you’re on foot and intending to follow the Heritage Trail all the way back into Dunoon, then you may want to stop first at ///ledge.strikers.dealings, where there’s a neolithic burial cairn named “Adam’s Grave”.
 This involves backtracking to the first parking area, taking the fork running north, and following it for 10 minutes until you see some houses.
 At this point you can strike right (north-east) into the field, aiming for the cairn.
 There’s no path and the ground is rough going so it may be best to follow the fence lines.

-Otherwise, the start of the walk is indicated by an information board just up from the turn-off for the main parking area.
-You can actually spend all day exploring the heritage trail, which ascends the ‘camels hump’ to offer a wonderful view over Dunoon, and can be followed southward down into town itself.
+Otherwise, the start of the walk is indicated by an information board just up from the turn-off for the main parking area, at ///future.yesterday.slightly.
+You can actually spend all afternoon exploring the heritage trail, which ascends the ‘camels hump’ to offer wonderful views over Dunoon, and can be followed southward down into town itself.
 The path is clear and easy to follow, although it can be boggy in places, and the wooden bridges, crossing the various streams you encounter, are in various states of repair.
 Dress sensibly and tread carefully.

 Excavations at Ardnadam between 1964 and 1982 revealed a very long sequence of occupation and use of the site.
 There is evidence of Neolithic occupation of the site – perhaps 5,000 years ago – and an Iron Age round-house and enclosure wall.
 Within the wall are the remains of an early Christian chapel, possibly built deliberately within the enclosure when it was still in use.